AndrasKovacs/staged/rts/RegionGraph3.md

 ### Existential regions

-ADT constructors may have fields of type `Region` and `StrictRegion A`, and types of subsequent fields can depend on them.
+ADT constructors may have fields of type `Region` and `EagerRegion A`, and types of subsequent fields can depend on them.
 The following is a generic existential wrapper type.